 - A policy provides clarity for managers and employees by, for example, setting out key responsibilities and signposting to sources of support.

-- It breaks longstanding silence.
+- It breaks the longstanding taboo.
 It normalises and encourages discussions of menopause in the workplace, so that staff don’t feel they need to struggle alone.

 2. Train managers

 81.3% of women we spoke to felt their line managers needed to receive specialist training about the menopause.
 There are many resources which can support managers to effectively manage people with menopausal symptoms.
 Two examples include this guide from CIPD and this highly regarded training by Menopause in the Workplace.

-- Appropriately trained managers can enable women to carry on working through the menopause.
+- Appropriately trained managers can enable women to carry on working through the menopause where appropriate.

-- Workers will then be able to speak to their managers about any reasonable adjustments that workplaces are legally obliged to provide as well as see these implemented.
+- Workers will feel more able to speak to their managers about any reasonable adjustments that workplaces are legally obliged to provide.

 3. Support the creation of peer-led groups and women’s networks